dyawbot/Reservation/README.md

  TO RUN THE PROGRAM:

- RUN THE MAIN PROGRAM ON CMD OR TERMINAL ON LINUX
+ Go to your terminal or command prompt, choose your directory by typing,

+ cd C:/(file directory)

+ Then run the main program using this command:

+ python "Reservation With Classes.py"

- THE MAIN PROGRAM IS:
+ THE MAIN PROGRAM IS:(Reservation With Classes.py)

- Reservation With Classes.py

  *****************************